kingsley1989/Parallel-Ultrametric/README.md

 You have to make sure your device is installed with the newest version of PyTorch and CUDA.

+The following introduction contains several math formula and I recommand to use the Chrome extension [MathJax for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) for easy-reading.

 ## Table of contents
 * [Prerequisite](#prerequisite)